Best Western Plus Cold Spring

 Our Plymouth hotel's guest rooms and suites are designed to facilitate a peaceful and productive experience including free high-speed wireless internet, a mini refrigerator and microwave.
 From the vibrant décor to the signature Best Western Plus amenities including a heated outdoor pool and fitness center, you will find we have anticipated all of your needs.

 Cordage Commerce Park, located just over one mile from our Plymouth hotel, hosts many local businesses, restaurants, Quincy College, Curry College, and medical office buildings.
 Meetings at our Plymouth hotel are held in our 988 square feet flexible function space.
 Our experienced staff and on-site meeting planner can tailor your function to your specific needs with superb catering options and modern technology.
+Please be advised this property is closed for the winter season from November 26, 2017 thru March 11, 2018.

 Hotel Amenities & Services